beingfluid/IntegrateNow/Chapter2_WhatYouNeedToKnowAboutJSONAndObjects.md

 #### JSON.stringify(value[, replacer[, space]])

 &nbsp;&nbsp;&nbsp;&nbsp;The JSON.stringify() method converts a JavaScript object or value to a JSON string, optionally replacing values if a replacer function is specified or optionally including only the specified properties if a replacer array is specified.
-Following are three variations of the method and we will go through each one by one :
+Following are three variations of the method and we will go through each of them one by one :

 ```js
 JSON.stringify(value)